appacademy/pt-section-2-resources/25-26__api-project-sprint/workflow.md

 5. Move to the next feature

-Note, you could modularize every mode, migration, and seeder.
-Essentially building all of your DB tables, and having them seeded.
+Note, you could modularize every model, migration, and seeder.
+Essentially, building all of your DB tables, and having them seeded.

 After the db tables are created and seeded on Render, you could follow the 5 steps above for routes for each feature.